2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 Allied Health majors at MD Anderson take out an average of $14,584 in student loans while working on their Bachelor's Degree.

-University of Arkansas for Medical Sciences ranked #17 on this year’s Most Popular Allied Health Professions Bachelor’s Degree Trade Schools list.
-UAMS is a small public school located in the city of Little Rock.
+University of Arkansas for Medical Sciences landed the #17 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
+UAMS is a small public school located in the medium-sized city of Little Rock.

 About 81% of the students majoring in allied health at the school are women while 19% are male.